 An aquarium takes on a custom charm if its bottom is covered with stones you hand-picked yourself.
-However, using your own gravel or stones in the bottom of the aquarium comes with some inherent risks if you don't first test the stones.
+However, using your own gravel or stones in the bottom of the aquarium comes with some inherent risks if you don't test the stones first.
 Rock composition could possibly change the hardness and pH of the water in a way that harms your fish.
 Collected outdoor stones may also be covered with contaminants that can affect aquarium water.

 Experts have mixed opinions; many argue that unless you are an expert at identifying rock composition, it's best to go to a pet shop and purchase rocks and substrates that have been deemed safe for aquarium use.
 Other authorities, however, believe that using collected gravel and stones is acceptable, provided you follow instructions on how to test them to rule out hazardous components.

 How to Test Rocks

 The principal danger of using your own outdoor gravel and stones in an aquarium is the possibility that they contain calcium, which can alter the pH of aquarium water.
 But before testing, make sure to also wash the stones thoroughly to remove all loose grit and contaminants.

 Testing for calcium can be as simple as placing a few drops of vinegar on the rock or gravel you are considering using.
 If the vinegar (an acidic substance) fizzes or foams on the rock, don't use it.
 The chemical reaction you are seeing indicates that the stone contains calcium.

 Another way of testing rocks and gravel is to place the washed stones in a bucket, fully submerged in a small amount of the water you use in your aquarium.
 Test the pH and hardness initially, and then let the water with rocks sit for a week and test again.
 If there is a significant increase, these rocks or gravel will cause problems in your aquarium.